5 Best Pride Marketing Campaigns (and Why They’re Awesome)

 3. Focus on Sustainable Support (Avoid Rainbow-Washing)

-Rainbow-washing is when corporations make gestures towards inclusivity and support of LGBTQ2S+ folks, but fail to either back those gestures up with financial support or fully stop support after Pride month is over.
+Rainbow-washing is when corporations make gestures towards inclusivity and support of the LGBTQ2S+ folks, but fail to either back those gestures up with financial support or fully stop support after Pride month is over.

 This is where sustainable support is important in every digital marketing campaign that is inclusivity-focused.
 Ad campaigns that extend beyond Pride month and/or include financial backing (such as fundraisers or donations) avoids rainbow-washing and shows sustainable corporate responsibility.